Skip to main content

 Calling the Contract by Hash

 To verify the installed contract, we need its contract hash.
 The test will then call its entry points using the contract_call_by_hash function.
-The following code retrieves the contract hash from the named keys of the DEFAULT_ACCOUNT_ADDR that sent the installation Deploy.
+The following code retrieves the contract hash from the named keys of the DEFAULT_ACCOUNT_ADDR that sent the installation transaction.

 // Check the contract hash.